 Second, Scarlet is so far behind the Drifts in blooming - barely any buds, even in early July (because of that crazy-damp spring no doubt) and those buds that are visible are still tightly closed, unlike the four Drifts.

+Okay, that's enough time staring at nastiness.
 Meanwhile, please don't forget - take time to stop and smell those roses!